 Welcome to Circus Folk!
-The writing space where Megan Spencer profiles some of the talented and ‘noisy’ people she meets on her many travels…
+The writing space where Megan Spencer profiles some of the talented and ‘noisy’ people she meets on her travels…

 “There is a community of the spirit.
 Join it, and feel the delight of walking in the noisy street, and being the noise.” – Rumi

+Megan Spencer is a writer, broadcaster, podcaster, critic, documentary filmmaker and photographer.
 She has been writing professionally and broadcasting since her late teens.

 “Genuine listening is hard work; there is little about it that is mechanical… We hear with our ears, but we listen with our eyes and mind and heart and skin and guts as well.” – Alfred Benjamin

-Her perspective is also informed by her many travels, meditation, and the distinct advantage of having grown up in the ‘age of analogue’ while embracing the freedoms and revolutions that come with ‘the digital’.
+Her perspective is also informed by her many travels, mindfulness meditation (which she also teaches!) and the distinct advantage of having grown up in the ‘age of analogue’ while embracing the freedoms and revolutions that come with ‘the digital’.

 After living for three years in Berlin, Megan now lives in her home country Australia, where she continues her rewarding creative and life adventures.